About our neighborhood association

 FPNA puts on neighborhood-wide home tours, garden tours and yard sales that are open to the public.

 The first Flamingo Park Garden Tour was held in 1996.
 Eleven were held in intermittent years, before hitting a lull.
-The event was revived this decade, with garden tours in 2014, 2016 and 2018.
-We now hope to keep this a biennial event in “even” years, with the 14th overall garden tour set for April 2020.
+The event was revived in 2014 and repeated in 2016 and 2018.

 The Flamingo Park Yard Sale Extravaganza is held on the Saturday of Presidents Day weekend, rain or shine, if at least 25 residents sign up to hold individual sales.
 A map and “teaser” list are circulated to help shoppers zero in on the delightful finds to be had in this quirky neighborhood.